-If the number of hatchery-origin KRFC spawning in natural areas were increased during 2015-2017 to reflect the 27 percent long-term average, escapements would have been 34,926, 17,552, and 22,697 adults, respectively.
-All of these values still fall below the S{MSY} of 40,700 natural-area adults, and two of the three years would still be below the MSST of 30,525.
-The three-year geometric mean would be 24,052 natural-area adult spawners, which is below the MSST and thus KRFC would still be overfished.
-Regardless, IGH and TRH are not operated as conservation hatcheries for their Chinook programs, so hatchery-origin KRFC spawning in natural areas is not an intended goal.
-Therefore, a lack of hatchery-origin fish should not be considered a factor for the poor status of KRFC.
+If the number of hatchery-origin KRFC spawning in natural areas were increased during 2015-2017 to reflect the 24 percent long-term average, escapements would have been 33,687, 16,929, and 21,892 adults, respectively.
+All of these values still fall below the SMSY of 40,700 natural area adults, and two of the three years would still be below the MSST of 30,525.
+The three-year geometric mean would be 23,198 natural area adult spawners, which is below the MSST and thus KRFC would still be overfished.